1005 N. Marion St.

 Hogan v.
 O’Neill, 255 U.S. 52, 56, 41 S.Ct.
 222, 223, 65 L.Ed.
 497 (1921).

-The language of both the Extradition Clause and of the statute enacted by Congress implementing the Extradition Clause is mandatory, not permissive or discretionary.
+The language of the Extradition Clause and the statute enacted by Congress implementing the Extradition Clause is mandatory, not permissive or discretionary.
 See U.S. Const. art.
 IV, § 2, cl.
 2.

 Additional Resources